 Where Can You Play It | All British Casino |

-Just keep in mind the house charges a 5% commission on all winning Banker bets so that players are paid at odds of 0.95 to 1 rather than receiving even money.
+The card-drawing rules for the two sides are fixed, so the only decision you must make is whether to bet on Player, Banker, or Tie.
+Of these three outcomes, the Banker is your best bet, with a relatively low house edge of 1.06% and a winning probability of 45.86%.
+Just keep in mind that the house charges a 5% commission on all winning Banker bets, so players are paid at odds of 0.95 to 1 rather than receiving even money.
 The odds of winning for the Player side are not too poor, either.
 The Player hand wins approximately 44.62% of the time and yields a slightly higher advantage for the casino of 1.24%.

 Payouts, House Edges, RTPs, and Winning Probabilities in Live Baccarat | ||||